wdassignies/Clustering_z/README.md

 # Clutering_z
-different codes I used to run clustering redshifts calibration
+Different codes I used to run clustering redshifts calibration.
+I try to make them as understanble as possible.

+Auto-corr can be used to evaluate the auto-correlations, and so galaxy biases